-The Washington State Department of Natural Resources, Northwest Region, has conducted a region-wide wildland fire hazard assessment utilizing the following method:
+The Washington State Department of Natural Resources, Northwest Region, conducted a region-wide wildland fire hazard assessment in 2002 utilizing the following method:

 - 1. R.A.M.S (Risk Assessment and Mitigation Strategies) was developed for fire managers to be an all-inclusive approach to analyzing wildland FUELS, HAZARD, RISK, VALUE, and SUPPRESSION CAPABILITY.
 It considers the effects of fire on unit ecosystems by taking a coordinated approach to planning at a landscape level.
 The steps involved in this process include: - a.
 The identification of spatial compartments for assessment purposes: - i.
-Skagit County (county # 29) was subdivided into 3 risk assessment compartments based on IFPL (Industrial Fire Precaution Level) Shutdown Zones.
-Zone 653 represents the islands and tidal lowlands; Zone 656 represents the interior lowlands roughly the Interstate 5 corridor; Zone 658 represents the uplands to the Cascade Crest (roughly 1500 feet elevation and above).
-Skagit County risk assessment compartments are numbered utilizing the county number (29) combined with the shutdown zone number.
-Using this scheme, the three risk assessment compartments within Skagit County are numbered 29653, 29656 & 29658. - b.
+Skagit County was subdivided into 3 risk assessment compartments based on IFPL (Industrial Fire Precaution Level) Shutdown Zones.
+Zone 653 represents the islands and tidal lowlands; Zone 656 represents the interior lowlands - roughly the Interstate 5 corridor; Zone 658 represents the uplands to the Cascade Crest (roughly 1500 feet elevation and above). - b.
 The assessment of significant issues within each compartment are then related to: - i.
-Fuels Hazards ~ The assessment of FUEL HAZARDS deal with identifying areas of like fire behavior based on fuel and topography.
-Given a normal fire season, how intense (as measured by flame length) would a fire burn?
-Under average fire season conditions, fire intensity is largely a product of fuel and topography. - ii.
-Protection Capability ~ Initial attack capability will be evaluated on the following criteria.
-Determining fire PROTECTION CAPABILITY for the purpose of this assessment involves estimating the actual response times for initial attack forces and how complex the actual suppression action may be once they arrive because of access, fuel profile, existence of natural or human-made barriers to fire spread, presence of structures and predicted fire behavior. - a.
-Initial Attack Capability actual time of first suppression resource. - b.
-Suppression Complexity access, fuel conditions, structure density, and so forth. - iii.
-Ignition Risk ~ Ignition risk evaluation will be completed for each compartment.
-Ignition risks are defined as those human activities or natural events which have the potential to result in an ignition.
-Wherever there are concentrations of people or activity, the potential for a human-caused ignition exists.
-After assessing the risks within an area, it is helpful to look at historical fires to validate the risk assessment.
-Historical fires alone, however, are not an accurate reflection of the risks within a given area.
-The objective of this effort is to determine the degree of risk within given areas.
+Fuels Hazards: Under average fire season conditions, fire intensity is largely a product of fuel and topography. - ii.
+Protection Capability: Estimating the actual response times for initial attack forces and how complex the actual suppression action may be. - 1) Initial Attack Capability actual time of first suppression resource. - 2) Suppression Complexity access, fuel conditions, and structure density.

-- 1. Compartment Ignition Risk is based on the following:
+- iii.
+Ignition Risk: Ignition risks are defined as those human activities or natural events which have the potential to result in an ignition.

 - a.
+Compartment Ignition Risk is based on the following:

-Population Density
+- 1) Population Density.

+- 2) Power Lines.

+- 3) Industrial Operations.

+- 4) Recreation.

+- 5) Flammables.

+- 6) Railroads.

+- 7) Transportation Systems.

+- 8) Commercial Development.

+- 9) Other fireworks, children, shooting, incendiary, cultural, power equipment.

+- iv.
+Fire History: Fire history will be completed for each compartment.
+The history will reflect the following:

+- a.
+Fire location.

 - b.
-Power Lines distribution as well as transmission
+Cause.

 - c.
-Industrial Operations timber sale, construction project, fire use, mining, and so forth
+Average annual acres burned.

 - d.
-Recreation dispersed, developed, OHV, hunting, fishing
+Average annual number of fire by cause.

+- v.
+Catastrophic Fire Potential: An evaluation of fire history reflects the potential for an event to occur.
+An example is if large damaging fires occur every 20 years and it has been 18 years since the last occurrence, this would reflect a priority for fire prevention management actions.

+- vi.
+Values: A value assessment will be conducted for each compartment.
+Values are defined as natural or developed areas where loss or destruction by fire would be unacceptable.
+The value elements include:

+- a.
+Recreation undeveloped/developed.

+- b.
+Administrative sites.

+- c.
+Wildlife/Fisheries habitat existing.

+- d.
+Range Use.

 - e.
-Flammables
+Watershed.

 - f.
-Other fireworks, children, shooting, incendiary, cultural, power equipment
+Timber/Woodland.

 - g.
-Railroads
+Plantations.

 - h.
-Transportation Systems state, federal, public access
+Private Property.

 - i.
-Commercial Development camps, resorts, businesses, schools

-- iv.
-Fire History ~ Fire history will be completed for each compartment.
-The history will reflect the following:

-- 1. Fire location

-- 2. Cause

-- 3. Average annual acres burned

-- 4. Average annual number of fire by cause

-- v.
-Catastrophic Fire Potential ~ An evaluation of fire history reflects the potential for an event to occur.
-An example is if large damaging fires occur every 20 years and it has been 18 years since the last occurrence, this would reflect a priority for fire prevention management actions.

-- Evaluate large fire history

-- 2. What are the odds of a stand replacement type fire occurrence in that compartment?

-- a.
-Unlikely

-- b.
-Possible

-- c.
-Likely

-- vi.
-Values ~ A value assessment will be conducted for each compartment.
-Values are defined as natural or developed areas where loss or destruction by fire would be unacceptable.
-The value elements include:

-- 1. Recreation undeveloped/developed

-- 2. Administrative sites

-- 3. Wildlife/Fisheries habitat existing

-- 4. Range Use

-- 5. Watershed

-- 6. Timber / Woodland

-- 7. Plantations

-- 8. Private Property

-- 9. Cultural Resources
+Cultural Resources.

-- 10. Special Interest Areas
+- j.
+Special Interest Areas.

-- 11. Visual Resources
+- k.
+Visual Resources.

-- 12. T & E Species
+- I. T & E Species.

-- 13. Soils
+- m.
+Soils.

-- 14. Airshed
+- n.
+Airshed.

-- 15. Other necessary elements
+- o.
+Other necessary elements.

 This evaluation process provides the basis for determining the Skagit County Wildland-Urban Interface Fire Risk Assessment Compartments map.
-Additional information regarding the results of this process can be found in Appendix A, Excerpts from the Washington State Department of Natural Resources Northwest Region R.A.M.S.
+Additional information regarding the results of this process can be found in Appendix B, Washington State Department of Natural Resources Northwest Region R.A.M.S.
 Assessment.

-2. R.A.M.S risk assessment compartments were further broken down to identify Wildland-Urban Interface Hazards.
-Using 2000 Census data, individual areas were identified in the Wildland-Urban Interface and assessed using the N.F.P.A.
-(National Fire Protection Association) 299, Wildfire Hazard Assessment.
+R.A.M.S risk assessment compartments were further broken down to identify Wildland-Urban Interface Hazards.
+Using 2000 Census data, individual areas were identified in the Wildland-Urban Interface and assessed using the National Fire Protection Association (NFPA) 299, Wildfire Hazard Assessment.
 The results of this assessment are depicted in the Skagit County Wildland-Urban Interface Fire Risk Assessment Based On NFPA 299 Risk Assessment map.